kimdurante/intro-to-gdal/content/vector.md

 ```

-To view infomration about a specific layer
+To view information about a specific layer

 ```
 $ ogrinfo -so SanFranciscoESI.gdb birds_polygon